St. Louis, MO

 Representative/Recent Case Results

-- Significant arbitration award for a private investor in a FINRA arbitration proceeding against a major brokerage firm and its registered representative.
+- Won a significant arbitration award for a private investor in a FINRA arbitration proceeding against a major brokerage firm and its registered representative.
 Confidential (2019)

 - Obtained affirmance of dismissal and obtained an attorneys’ fee award for pharmaceutical company against Fortune-50 food production company in breach of contract action before U.S. Court of Appeals for the Seventh Circuit.